9 Signs You May be in an Emotional Affair and How to End It

 Determine What Problems Caused the Affair

-You wouldn’t have had a intimate connection with your coworker or friend if there wasn’t issues in your primary relationship.
-Unless you address these problems, the chance of the situation happening again someone else--or the same person--are liable to happen again.
+You wouldn’t have had an intimate connection with your coworker or friend if there weren’t issues in your primary relationship.
+Unless you address these problems, the chance of the situation happening again someone else--or the same person-- is liable to happen again.

 Concentrate on Restoring Your Marriage